brettski/siliconpico/README.md

 # siliconpico
-Beginner tutorial utilizing electronics and Pico-8
+Beginner tutorial utilizing electronics and Pico-8 all on a Raspberry Pi